 Choosing bulbs for your lights can be tricky.
 There's a range of types and fittings, all with different codes to identify how they should be used.
 Some serve a functional purpose for lamps or spotlights, while others can be used to make a real style statement.

 Luckily our guide is here to help you find the right bulbs for the lighting in your home.

 All light bulbs have a code to identify their type of fitting.
-The letters tend to stand for the name of the fitting and the numbers are the diameter of the fitting in millimeters.
-For example, an E27 is an Edison Screw bulb with a diameter of 27 millimeters.
+The letters tend to stand for the name of the fitting and the numbers are the diameter of the fitting in millimetres.
+For example, an E27 is an Edison Screw bulb with a diameter of 27 millimetres.

 ES (Edison screw) light bulbs

 Edison screw fittings are one of the most commonly used around the home.
 The main two types of ES bulbs are the E27, used in many household lamps, and the less common E14, AKA the SES (small Edison screw).

 Bayonet cap bulbs use a twist and lock action to secure into the fitting.
 They are used in a variety of lighting around the home and one of the most common types of fittings.
 The most common code is for bayonet caps is B22.